 Should journalists engage in, or take a stand against, “cancel culture”?

 How should editors respond to the “assassin’s veto”, when extremists threaten to kill those who publish content that offends their culture or religion?

 The West has experienced concrete examples of all these in recent years.
 In the US, many of them became pressing during the Trump presidency.

-When five of the big US television networks cut away from Trump’s White House press conference on November 6 after he claimed the election had been stolen, they did so on the grounds that he was lying and endangering civil peace.
+When five of the big US television networks cut away from former President Trump’s White House press conference on November 6 after he claimed the election had been stolen, they did so on the grounds that he was lying and endangering civil peace.